 No, don’t engage.
 You might be tempted to play sleuth, but report them instead.
 Keep in mind that most smart scammers have taken precautions by making themselves untraceable.

 No, you are not legally obligated to pay for anything you didn’t order.
 If you receive a bill or harassing letters that you need to pay, let the seller know you didn’t order it.
 If they insist, ask for proof that you ordered the item from them.
-If the harassment continues, contact your state consumer protection agency.
+If the harassment continues, contact the Department of Trade and Industry at (02) 751-333.

 Adrienne Fuller is the head of publishing at Finder US.
 With a decade of experience creating guides in finance and education, she aims to deliver the accurate and transparent information she wishes she had when she made some of life's important financial decisions.
 For the past 3 years she has been the publisher of money transfers, helping readers save when they send money all over the globe.
 She has a BA from Colorado College and loves to hike with her two Catahoula dogs around her home in San Diego.